orthodoc/ayosi/README.md

 7. [Github Guide]

 The project relies on a postgresql database for persisting data.
 You'll have to set up one your machine.
-Fill the database.yml file with your credentials to get started.
+Rename the database.example.yml to database.yml and fill with your credentials to get started.

 #### Task list (Apr 7, 2014)